shuai-xu/flink/docs/start/building.md

 Flink has APIs, libraries, and runtime modules written in [Scala](http://scala-lang.org).
 Users of the Scala API and libraries may have to match the Scala version of Flink with the Scala version of their projects (because Scala is not strictly backwards compatible).

-Flink 1.4 currently builds only with Scala version 2.11.
+{{ site.version }} currently builds only with Scala version 2.11.

-We are working on supporting Scala 2.12, but certain breaking changes in Scala 2.12 make this a more involved effort.
-Please check out [this JIRA issue](https://issues.apache.org/jira/browse/FLINK-7811) for updates.
+{% info %} Since version 1.7 Flink builds with Scala version 2.11 and 2.12.

 {% top %}